 (A “file system” is the method used by a computer to store data, so it can be found and used.
 2. 3.
-How Hadoop Came About The Usage of Hadoop Connect: Authored by: Bernard Marr.
+How Hadoop Came About The Usage of Hadoop So that, in a (fairly large) nutshell, is Hadoop.

 Goldman Sachs led the $56 million round, which included participation from existing investor Zodius Capital, an India-based VC firm that put $3 million into Antuit in 2013.
 Antuit provides big data analytics and consultancy for a range of different business.
 It counts more than 20 companies on its client roster, including eight Fortune 500 firms.

 In more basic terms, the startup takes big data and statistical analysis and applies it in a practical way to help businesses make smarter decision.
 Moving From Big Data To Intelligent Data.
 Many have called 2014 the year of Big Data, meaning that marketers are now numbers-rich, but they are still insight-poor.